shaz-r/shaz.com.au/src/pages/index.md

 ## Shaz Ravenswood
 Hi!
 I'm a technical leader based in <a href="https://www.discovertasmania.com.au/" target="_blank">lutruwita /  Tasmania</a>, with a keen interest in empowering teams and individuals to do their best work.</p>

-Chances are you've landed here while trying to find my online presence  - I'm not available nor active on most social media channels, so do check out my <a href="/thoughts">thoughts</a> and <a href="/bio">bio</a> to find out more about me.
+Chances are, you've landed here while trying to find my online presence - I'm not active on most social media channels, so do check out my <a href="/thoughts">thoughts</a> and <a href="/bio">bio</a> to find out more about me and my work.

-I'm always available for a <a href="https://calendly.com/shaz-r" target="_blank">coffee</a> (virtual or otherwise!) if you're ever in need of a <a href="https://en.wikipedia.org/wiki/Rubber_duck_debugging" target="_blank">rubber duck</a>, and/or working on something interesting that I might like!</p>
+I'm always available for a <a href="https://calendly.com/shaz-r" target="_blank">coffee</a> (virtual or otherwise!) if you're ever in need of a <a href="https://en.wikipedia.org/wiki/Rubber_duck_debugging" target="_blank">rubber duck</a>, or are working on something interesting that you think I might like!</p>

 🏳️‍🌈🚀